cafalchio/chattio/README.md

 # Chattio

 Chattio is a simple chat application built with Tauri and React.
-This app allows you to chat with your nephew in real-time using WebSockets.
+This is a toy app to chat with my nephew.

 <img src="https://github.com/cafalchio/chattio/blob/main/public/dev_screenshot.png" alt="Chattio Screenshot" height="300"/>